×

 Exhibition History

 Have you shown your art at major galleries or fairs?
 The calibre of exhibitions you’ve participated in can raise your prices.
-Look at what other exhibiting artists charge when you are at group shows or art fairs – this should help guide your pricing about the broader market.
+Look at what other exhibiting artists charge when you are at group shows or art fairs – this should help guide your pricing in the broader market.

 Number of Sales